UrbanEmissions.info was founded with the vision to be a repository of information, research, and analysis related to air pollution.

 Who We Are

 Dr. Sarath Guttikunda, Founder/Director, conducts research on air pollution.
 His interest stems from the guidance received during Bachelors at the Indian Institute of Technology (Kharagpur, India) and during Doctorate from the Center for Global & Regional Environmental Research (CGRER) at the University of Iowa (Iowa City, USA).
 He then worked as an air pollution analyst at the World Bank in Washington, DC (USA).
 Since returning to India in 2007, he conducts research in an independent capacity with various organizations and research institutions.
-He is an affiliate associate research professor at the Desert Research Institute (Reno, USA).
+He was a visiting faculty at the Indian Institute of Technology (Delhi and Bombay) between 2011-2014 and 2014-2016.
 In 2009 Sarath became part of the global TED fellows community.

 Ms. Puja Jawahar, Director, is trained in Economics and Statistics from the University of Mumbai (India) and Environmental Policy from the University of Maryland, College Park (USA).
 She worked as a research assistant at the Resources for the Future (RFF) – one of the leading environmental economics policy think-tanks and as research associate at the International Food Policy Research Institute (IFPRI), both in Washington DC (USA).
 Since returning to India in 2007, she joined the Central Himalayan Rural Action Group (CHiRAG, Uttarakhand, India), to assist them with research design, documentation, and marketing for their product line – Kilmora.